Swedish Right of Public Access

 Hunting and fishing

 Neither hunting nor fishing is part of the Right of Public Access.
 However, it still has great importance for both the hunting and the recreational fishing.
 They belong to our most common leisure activities.
 About a million Swedish fish and more than 320,000 persons hunt during their free time.
+In general, the principle applies to show consideration and not to disturb or destroy.
+To prevent, disturb and interfere with hunting or fishing is prohibited.
+Likewise, it is forbidden to intentionally disturb wildlife.
+You may use a private jetty on an occasional basis provided it does not adjoin the grounds of a house, but of course you must move on if the owner needs to use it.
+Other than this, the basic rules of the Right of Public Access apply: show consideration, don’t disturb, don’t destroy.

 Swimming, boating and driving on ice